sherms77/Python-challenges/README.md

 Python coding challenges.

 # Sources
-How to think like a computer scientist: Learning with Python - Apr 2002: First edition. | edabit.com. | HackerRank.
 1. How to think like a computer scientist: Learning with Python - Apr 2002: First edition.
 2. edabit.com.
 3. HackerRank.